Ali-Jab/xiao_vesc/README.md

 ## Supported board

-`nice!nano v2` compatible chinese clone also can be found as `ProMico nRF52840` or `SuperMini nRF52840`.
+`nice!nano v2` compatible chinese clone also can be found as `ProMicro nRF52840` or `SuperMini nRF52840`.
 It's cheap, small and easy to flash - just copy firmware to USB storage, no additional tools needed.

 * Buy it from [Aliexpress](https://www.aliexpress.com/w/wholesale-nice-nano-v2-nfr52840-board.html)